-EXCERPTS FROM IBU EVENT AND COMPETITION RULES as Adopted by the 1998 IBU Congress with amendments by the 2000, 2002, 2004, 2006, 2008, 2010, 2012, 2014, 2016, 2018, 2019 and 2020 Congresses.
+EXCERPTS FROM IBU EVENT AND COMPETITION RULES as Adopted by the 1998 IBU Congress with amendments by the 2000, 2002, 2004, 2006, 2008, 2010, 2012, 2014 and 2016 Congresses.
 The complete rulebook can be found at www.biathlonworld.com/downloads.

-The IBU is the international governing body for biathlon.
+On July 2, 1993 in London, Biathlon and Pentathlon federations gathered for general assembly of the Union International Pentathlon Modern Biathlon and voted to restructure the union and form two independent federations.
+The meetings that followed the assembly created the foundation of the International Biathlon Union (IBU).
+The IBU is now the international governing body for biathlon.
 The IBU rules will apply to all races whenever possible.
 Some local and regional events will not be able to apply all rules due to facility and support constraints.

-All IBU rules that apply to rifle safety, the USBA open bolt policy, and any local/special safety rules will be followed by competitors at ALL races.
+All IBU rules that apply to rifle safety, The USBA open bolt policy, and any local/special safety rules will be followed by competitors at ALL races.

-8.4.2 Use of Magazine

-The five rounds required in each bout of shooting may be loaded with the use of a magazine.
+RULE 8.4.2 The five rounds required in each bout of shooting may be loaded with the use of a magazine.
 If, after the first shot is fired, rounds are lost from the magazine or fail to fire, a new magazine may not be inserted into the rifle.
 Such rounds must be loaded individually.
-However, if a magazine is lost or proves to be defective before the first shot is fired, it may be replaced with another magazine, provided no live round remains in the chamber.

-This rule insures that a competitor does not load another magazine and then ski off the range with a loaded rifle.
+(This rule insures that a competitor does not load another magazine and then ski off the range with a loaded rifle.)

-8.5.2 Loading and Unloading

-After starting in a competition, it is forbidden to open the bolt or remove a magazine from the stock or magazine-well except when stopped on the shooting mat.
+RULE 8.5.2 After starting in a competition, it is forbidden to open the bolt or remove a magazine from the stock or magazine-well except when stopped on the shooting mat.
 Rifles may be loaded and unloaded only with the barrel pointing in the direction of the targets or up.
 Inserting a magazine containing bullets into the rifle is also part of the loading procedure.
 When moving from one shooting lane to another, competitors must first unload their rifle and place the rifle on their back in the normal carrying position.